theghks3/SIMBAD/README.md

 Traffic information for PEMS-BAY and METR-LA can be downloaded from [STAEformer](https://github.com/XDZhelheim/STAEformer).

-Processed connectivity information for PEMS-BAY and METR-LA is provided.
+Processed connectivity information for PEMS-BAY and METR-LA is provided in data/.

 ### Dataset Statistics
 | Dataset | PEMS03 | PEMS04 | PEMS07 | PEMS08 |